Jerry Seinfeld (character): Personality

 Unlike George and Elaine, Jerry rarely runs into major personal problems.
-In "The Opposite", this tendency is explicitly pointed out, as Jerry goes through a number of experiences after which he invariably "breaks even", even as his friends are going through intense periods of success or failure.
+In "The Opposite", this tendency is explicitly pointed out, as Jerry goes through a number of experiences after which he invariably "breaks even", while his friends are going through intense periods of success or failure.
 In "The Rye", during a particularly trying time for Elaine, she angrily tells Jerry, "You know, one of these days, something terrible is going to happen to you.
 It has to!"
 Jerry simply replies, "No, I'm going to be just fine."
 Many of the problems he does run into are the result of the actions of his nemesis Newman, a postal worker.
 In the series finale, Jerry's streak of getting away with things is broken when he, and the rest of the group, are arrested for their indifference toward a mugging victim and sentenced to jail after multiple witnesses testify to their poor character.

-However, Kramer persuades Jerry to do things that he's reluctant to do.
-In several arguments with Jerry, Kramer is incredibly stubborn, protecting his own interests.

 Jerry always wears a suit whenever he has to do his stand-up comedy act.
-Like George, Jerry's hairstyle remains relatively unchanged throughout the series.
+Like George, Jerry's hairstyle remains relatively unchanged throughout the series, with an exception being made during "The Barber".

 As in real life, Jerry is a fan of comic book characters, particularly of Superman.
 He often holds earnest discussions about the character and relates his friends' situations to concepts and characters from the Superman world.
 A Superman statue is a regular fixture of his apartment.
+In "The Race", Jerry is excited to date a woman named Lois as she has the same first name as Superman's love interest, Lois Lane.

 Jerry is very successful financially, and occupationally stable in comparison with his friends.
 He never seems to be at a loss for money, in comparison to both George and Elaine, whose careers go through both highs and lows.
 Throughout the series Jerry suffers numerous financial and material losses, but these do not seem to have long-term impacts on his situation.
 For example, Jerry buys his father a Cadillac Fleetwood and in "The Money" buys it back after his parents sell it, spending over $20,000.
 In "The Apartment", it is revealed that Jerry could easily lend Elaine $5,000 for an apartment.
-Despite his apparent financial security, his parents offer to pay for everything when they visit him (even if they have no money, as seen in "The Watch") and occasionally urge him to find a new job.
+Despite his apparent financial security, his parents offer to pay for everything when they visit him (his father even insisting on paying dinner despite losing his wallet, as seen in "The Watch") and occasionally urge him to find a new job.